regine/meltmodel/install.md

 #### Getting The Source

-Now you'll need to get a copy of the source code.
+Now you'll need to get a copy of the source code (We suggest you download the version release-0.2).
 The models are hosted from our [github repository]({{%page.repo%}}).
 You can download the source as zip or tar files via:
 -   [meltmodel-release\_0.2.zip]({{%page.repo%}}/zipball/release_0.2)